Police: Man shot and killed in north Charlotte

 Officers were called to the 9100 block of Trinity Road just after 11:40 p.m. for reports of a shooting.

 As they got to the scene, CMPD officers found a man with an apparent gunshot wound.
 He was pronounced deceased on the scene.
-His identity has not yet been released.
+The victim was later identified as Channing Byers, 34.

 Homicide Unit detectives responded to the scene to conduct an investigation, and Crime Scene Search responded to process the scene and collect physical evidence.